Here is an Australian report on Waldorf or Steiner education.

 won’t learn much more about Steiner’s theories from anywhere on the school website.
 It certainly doesn’t tell

-you that Rudolph Steiner believed he could directly perceive a ‘super-sensible reality’ behind the objects of the
+you that Rudolf Steiner believed he could directly perceive a ‘super-sensible reality’ behind the objects of the

 everyday world which gave him ‘the knowledge which he, as a ‘so-to-speak divine being’, acquires concerning

-the objects – that is the secrets of their activities and their existence which unveil themselves to him’ (Rudolph
+the objects – that is the secrets of their activities and their existence which unveil themselves to him’ (Rudolf

 Steiner: Occult Science: An Outline, p 13).